PARTICIPANT INFORMATION SHEET

 Any complaint about the way you have been dealt with during the study or any possible harm you might have suffered will be addressed.
 Please address your complaint to the person below, who is a senior University of Warwick official entirely independent of this study:

-Research & Impact Services
+Head of Research Governance, Research & Impact Services

 Email: researchgovernance at warwick dot ac dot uk